Importing ready-made server blocklists on your own Mastodon server

 ↩ Back to the front page

 On Mastodon, you can use a follow request system to restrict who can follow you.
 When it’s switched on, no one can follow you unless you manually approve their request.
-This can be used to screen who follows you, for example some people use it to screen out spammers.
+This can be used to screen who follows you.

 Don’t screen followers out just because they have blank profile pictures.
 Many blind users don’t use profile pictures, but they will have text in their profile.
 The best way to screen potential followers is to read what they have written about themselves and what they have posted.